oneclick/rubyinstaller.org-website/_posts/2025-01-19-rubyinstaller-3.4.1-2-released.md

 Beside the work on ARM there's also some work pending to add RubyInstaller to the [Microsoft Store](https://apps.microsoft.com).
 A first necessary change was made to the uninstaller.
-It removes installed gems and MSYS2 per default.
+It now removes installed gems and MSYS2 per default.
 So be careful running the `unins000.exe` file in the ruby install directory!
 The old behavior can be get with the option `/allfiles=no` as described [in the wiki](https://github.com/oneclick/rubyinstaller2/wiki/FAQ#q-how-do-i-perform-a-silentunattended-install-with-the-rubyinstaller).